uikit/uikit-site/docs/pages/introduction.md

 ## HTML markup

 Add the compiled and minified CSS and JavaScript to the header of your HTML5 document. [jQuery](http://jquery.com/download/) is required as well.
+If you want to use the UIkit icons, also include the icon library file.
 For your basic setup, that's it.

 ```html
 <!DOCTYPE html>